hygull/profile/README.md

 + An ability to implement customized JWT Authentication.
 + Good understanding of Frontend & Backend intergration.
 + Knowledge of Git Version Controlling Tool & POSTMAN.
-+ Can efficiently & effectively work on any JavaScript related works for adding interactivity to web pages.
++ Can efficiently & effectively work on any JavaScript related works to add interactivity to web pages.
 + Google Cloud Platform APIs (Places, Maps, Directions, GeoLocation APIs) - Combining all these to produce a single solution with the help of documentation.
 + Can work on Data Science related tasks (If needed).
++ Celery Daemonization.

 ## Personal Website